The Bayesian Separation Principle for Data-driven Control: MPC: direct and indirect approach

 Adopting the classical PEM approach, the unbiasedness property hardly holds because $J$ is a nonlinear function of $\theta$.
-On the other hand, when e.g. the identification data $\mathcal{D}$ are nonlinearly related to the model parameters, $\hat{\theta}$ is rarely an unbiased estimator of $\theta$ itself\footnote{This is by no means in itself a negative thing.
-We are here concerned with unbiased costs but there exist estimators that introduce a small bias to greatly decrease variance, hence leading to a favourable mean squared error.
-Stein also derived in the linear regression setting biased estimators that outperforms least squares for any possible value of $\theta$, e.g. see \cite{Efron1973} and \cite[Chapter 1]{SpringerRegBook2022}.}.
+On the other hand, when e.g.~the identification data $\mathcal{D}$ are nonlinearly related to the model parameters, $\hat{\theta}$ is rarely an unbiased estimator of $\theta$ itself\footnote{This is by no means in itself a negative thing.
+We are here concerned with unbiased costs but there exist estimators that introduce a small bias to greatly decrease variance, hence leading to a favourable MSE.
+Stein also proved in the linear regression setting that, if the dimension of $\theta$ exceeds two, the least squares estimator is not admissible: there are biased estimators that have smaller MSE for any $\theta$, e.g. see \cite{Efron1973} and \cite[Chapter 1]{SpringerRegBook2022}.}.
+The rare exceptions include linear regression problems with linear least squares adopted to estimate $\theta$.
 For this reason one could try to remove this distortion exploiting the experimental observations in a different way.
 Indeed, the idea that permeates the \emph{direct approach} is that the information contained in the data should be maximally exploited by focusing directly on the control cost.
 So,\\

 \emph{the problem of relevance related to the direct approach to data-driven control is to build directly from input-output data an estimator of (ideal) control objectives like \eqref{ControlCost} having desired statistical properties (like unbiasedness).}\\